 We settled on a few sunrises and sunsets in the main part of Zion National Park along with day trips to Kanab, Page and Snow Canyon State Park.

 I love the temples and thrones area behind the museum (P.S. great bathrooms in that building!).
-The view is just breathe-taking.
+The view is just breath-taking.
 Standing out in the field, you definitely feel small.
 We visited one evening just before sunset, following a few mule deer into the pasture.

 Two days later after a storm came through, the tops of the cliffs looked like this: